ophelialabs/ophelialabs.github.io/docs/src/index.md

 - I will prove it, without it looking "fried"
 - "I should have never taken this job"
 - Eyes magnetic?
 See image.jl.
 Scientific method here we go!
-- All because **I wanted to print an instructional return process sheet for my coworker**

 ## What information did I offload?
 - ***"No business sticking your nose in"***